Instagrammers today are increasingly turning towards Instagram engagement groups to enhance their account’s following and reach.

 - Niche: Members of such a group have some common interests in one area.
 They may be of the same age, gender, location, profession or share some other common attribute.

-- Broad: Such groups contain members from diverse areas, and the only thing they have in common is a desire to increase each others’ engagement rates in return for their own.
+- Broad: Such engagement groups contain members from diverse areas, and the only thing they have in common is a desire to increase each others’ engagement rates in return for their own.
 Typically, such groups have a more significant number of members.
 But, Instagram’s algorithm doesn’t value the engagement they receive since they may appear a little fraudulent.

 3. Depending on a predefined follower count